catid/catid.io/content/posts/lkss/lkss.md

 Super-sampling is performed once during pyramid creation, and increases the cost of forming the pyramid by 4x, but its cost does not increase after that point.

 Bicubic interpolation is cheap to perform on the first few layers of the pyramid that are low resolution, so is certainly a good idea there.
 It is less clear if bicubic interpolation is a good idea to apply near the full resolution of the image as running more iterations might improve quality more for the same amount of processing time.

+## What other factors contribute to Lucas-Kanade succeeding?

+The number of iterations at each layer of the pyramid, and the target error make a huge difference in the rate of convergence.
+So making that inner loop as cheap and fast as possible is a good idea.

+Reducing the number of parameters to estimate also has a huge impact.
+It is mentioned in several of the references that estimating for 2-point parameterization instead of 4-point parameterization yields more accurate results, when fewer points can be used.
+Also each parameter to estimate is another inner loop image dot product, so reducing parameters linearly reduces the cost of the inner loop and allows more iterations for better convergence.